Loading figure…

 “Affordable health-care for everyone.
 (Sep 2017)”

-Why: Cosponsoring the HELP Copays Act indicates support for improving healthcare access and affordability, aligning with the stated position on reforming the ACA.
+Why: Cosponsoring the HELP Copays Act indicates support for improving healthcare access and affordability, which aligns with the stated position of maintaining a government role in health coverage.

 Read twice and referred to the Committee on Finance.